 What are the risks of an echocardiogram?

+surface of the body.
 For some people, having to lie still on the exam table for the

 length of the procedure may cause some discomfort or pain.

-There may be other risks depending on your specific medical condition.
-Be sure to
+You may have other risks depending on your specific health condition.
+Discuss any

-concerns with your doctor prior to the procedure.
+concerns with your healthcare provider before the procedure.

 How do I get ready for an echocardiogram?

-Your doctor will explain the procedure to you and ask if you have any
+Your healthcare provider will explain the procedure to you and ask if you have any

-Tell your doctor of all medications (prescription and over-the-counter) and
+Tell your healthcare provider of all prescription and over-the-counter medicines and

-herbal

-supplements that you are taking.
+herbal supplements that you are taking.

-Tell your doctor if you have a pacemaker.
+Tell your healthcare provider if you have a pacemaker.

-Based on your medical condition, your doctor may request other specific
+Based on your medical condition, your healthcare provider may request other specific